Aspen Technology (NASDAQ:AZPN) Releases FY 2021 Earnings Guidance

+Aspen Technology (NASDAQ:AZPN) last posted its earnings results on Tuesday, April 27th.
+The technology company reported $1.05 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.11 by ($0.06).
+Aspen Technology had a net margin of 37.15% and a return on equity of 49.40%.
+The company had revenue of $162.80 million during the quarter, compared to the consensus estimate of $178.37 million.
+During the same quarter in the prior year, the business earned $0.74 EPS.
+The firm’s revenue for the quarter was up 23.3% compared to the same quarter last year.
+Equities research analysts predict that Aspen Technology will post 4.7 EPS for the current year.

-In other news, EVP John Hague sold 3,488 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
-The shares were sold at an average price of $144.21, for a total value of $503,004.48.
-Following the transaction, the executive vice president now owns 20,636 shares in the company, valued at $2,975,917.56.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-In the last quarter, insiders sold 4,590 shares of company stock worth $670,791.
-1.10% of the stock is currently owned by company insiders.
+In other news, EVP John Hague sold 550 shares of the company’s stock in a transaction on Thursday, April 15th.
+The stock was sold at an average price of $151.36, for a total value of $83,248.00.
+Following the completion of the sale, the executive vice president now directly owns 19,177 shares in the company, valued at approximately $2,902,630.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders have sold a total of 4,590 shares of company stock worth $670,791 over the last three months.
+Insiders own 1.10% of the company’s stock.

 Aspen Technology Company Profile